benjamingeer/Tondauer/README.md

 # Tondauer

-A web site for open-source digital editions of music.
+Open digital editions of music.
 See https://tondauer.art for copyright and licence information.